mrakgr/The-Spiral-Language/readme.md

             else inl ~x = x in (join size_prim `i32 + unbox x (fun (k,v) => size v)) : i32
 ```

-In these examples the nominals and layout types are purposely ommited.
+In these examples the nominals and layout types are purposely omitted.
 The cases for them could easily be added using the implementation of structural equality as a reference.
 I also do not bother making a distinction between recursive and non-recursive unions and just dyn the input before passing it through join point.
 Doing it with more nuance would improve performance, though it is not a big deal either way.

 Note that this join point has an annotation.
 In this case, it is necessary otherwise processing lists would not work properly.